 I wrote this list of good software books a few years ago, in an effort to write down books that I've found to be interesting and/or useful.
 None of these books are of the 'X in Y days' variety, and very few qualify as reference books likely to be useful in your day to day work.
 That said, move of them will still make you a better developer.

-This book is a classic reference on how code should be constructed, when working at the level of program statements and functions.
+- Code Complete: A Practical Handbook of Software Construction - Steve McConnell - This book is a classic reference on how code should be constructed, when working at the level of program statements and functions.
 While it does not cover some of the newer programming constructs or languages, this book should be considered essential reading for any working programmer.

-As the author puts in the preface, this book talks about the more glamourous aspects of programming.
+- Programming Pearls, 2nd Edition - Jon Bentley - As the author puts in the preface, this book talks about the more glamourous aspects of programming.
 Culled from a series of articles in Communications of the ACM, Bentley presents a series of insights on solving common programming problems.

-This is the series on the common algorithms used in software.
+- The Art of Computer Programming, Vols.
+1-3 - Donald Knuth - This is the series on the common algorithms used in software.
 Knuth presents, in gory detail, a series of algorithms and the mathematics on which they depend.
 You probably should not expect to read (or understand) everything that's here, but if you're in a bind, these books can be invaluable references.
 Robert Sedgewick also has an alternative that might be more accessible.

-The definitive reference on compiler design.
+- Compilers: Principles, Techniques, and Tools - Alfred V. Aho, Ravi Sethi, and Jeffrey D. Ullman - The definitive reference on compiler design.
 If you have to do anything with expression parsing, analysis, or translation this is a good introduction.

-C is a language notoriously full of little oddities that can make programmers' lives more difficult.
+- C Traps and Pitfalls - Andrew Koenig - C is a language notoriously full of little oddities that can make programmers' lives more difficult.
 This book documents a lot of them, explaining a little about why the language works the way it does.
 Reading it is a good way to help become a more seasoned user of C (and by implication C++).
 Expert C Programming by Peter van der Linden also appears quite good too, although I've not read it all the way through.

-Ever wonder why C++ works the way it does?
+- The Design and Evolution of C++ - Bjarne Stroustrup - Ever wonder why C++ works the way it does?
 This book, documenting the history of C++ and C with Classes, talks a lot about the design decisions made while the language was being developed.
 It's a dry read at times, but understanding the intent of the designers of a tool can really help while using the tool.

-In the C++ world, this book is old: It predates the ANSI standard, and many of the features introduced later on in the standardization effort (like STL).
+- Advanced C++: Programming Styles and Idioms - James Coplien - In the C++ world, this book is old: It predates the ANSI standard, and many of the features introduced later on in the standardization effort (like STL).
 Despite that, Coplien describes techniques that give C++ programs a level of flexibility approaching that of languages like Lisp and Smalltalk.
 He covers garbage collection, multi-method dispatch, and replacment of code at runtime, among other techniques.
 If you need those capabilities, I'd reccomend another language.
 If you have to use C++, I'd reccomend this book.

-This is one of the most detailed books on the core Win32 API I've ever seen.
+- Win32 Programming - Brent Rector and Joseph Newcomer - This is one of the most detailed books on the core Win32 API I've ever seen.
 If you need to work with Win32, you need good documentation, and this is the book to get.
 Not only does it talk in great detail about API functions, it also talks about some of the differences between the various platforms extant in 1997.
 I can't reccomend it enough, but I do hope it gets updated to include Windows 2000 and XP.

-First things first: this book is centered around Windows 3.1.
+- Windows++ - Paul DiLascia - First things first: this book is centered around Windows 3.1.
 While a lot has changed, a lot has stayed the same about the Windows API.
 Keeping that in mind, DiLascia's narrative through the process of encapsulating the Win16 API in C++ is a perfect example of how to manage the complexity of a difficult API using an object oriented programming environment.
 Even if you never write a Windows framework yourself, it's still good reading on the issues involved in both Windows programming and framework design in general.

-A good introduction to a wide variety of graphics algorithms and techniques.
+- Computer Graphics: Principles and Practice in C - Foley, van Dam, Femer, Hughes - A good introduction to a wide variety of graphics algorithms and techniques.
 Serious work in the field will require more specialized books, however.

-A good, and beautiful, discussion on how to graphically depict numerical information, and do so reliably and clearly.
+- The Visual Display of Quantitative Information - Edward R. Tufte - A good, and beautiful, discussion on how to graphically depict numerical information, and do so reliably and clearly.

-Not really a visualization or graphics book, except for the material covering the AT&T GraphViz (dotty and lefty) toolset.
+- Practical Reusable Unix Software - Edited by Balachander Krishnamurthy - Not really a visualization or graphics book, except for the material covering the AT&T GraphViz (dotty and lefty) toolset.
 If you're programming with data structures more elaborate than lists, this tool can be an easy way to interpret data structures dumped to disk.
 With lefty, it's even possible to program specific user interfaces to edit graphical displays.

-This book is dense, but essential reading.
+- Shared Source CLI Essentials - David Stutz, Ted Neward, and Geoff Shilling - This book is dense, but essential reading.
 With the two biggest emergent platforms (Java and .Net) depending on advanced runtime support, these more advanced runtime engines are now a fact of life.
 While this book focuses on the shared source implenentation of the .Net runtime, it is an excellent introduction to the ideas behind Java, .Net, and even languages like Smalltalk, Scheme, and Lisp.

-This book documents something called the Metaobject-protocol as found in the object oriented part of some Common Lisp implementations.
+- The Art of the Metaobject Protocol - Gregor Kiczales, Jim des Rivieres, and Danial G. Bobrow - This book documents something called the Metaobject-protocol as found in the object oriented part of some Common Lisp implementations.
 If you need to use metaobjects, it's of course a useful book, but it's also informative in general about the implementation of dynamic languages.
 I particularly liked the coverage on method dispatch and selection.

-While it's been superceded by the ANSI Hyperspec for Lisp, as a reference for Common Lisp, this is still a good reference to the language.
+- Common Lisp: The Language, 2nd Edition - Guy Steele - While it's been superceded by the ANSI Hyperspec for Lisp, as a reference for Common Lisp, this is still a good reference to the language.
 For programmers in general, and particularly language implementors, this book is also full of good ideas on algorithms and software design.

-Macros (code-rewrite rules) are one of the hardest things to understand in Common Lisp, and other similar languages.
+- On Lisp - Paul Graham - Macros (code-rewrite rules) are one of the hardest things to understand in Common Lisp, and other similar languages.
 Graham goes into a lot of detail about how they can be used in real-world development, and includes a bunch of good examples.
 It is available free of charge online.

-This is one of those books that has the potential to seriously change the way you think.
+- Structure and Interpretation of Computer Programs - Harold Abelson, Gerald Jay Sussman, and Julie Sussman - This is one of those books that has the potential to seriously change the way you think.
 Written as a textbook for an introductory programming course at MIT, this book talks a lot about varying styles of computation and how they can be used.